 S.C.O.T. – THE SAFETY PASS

 Safety Construction Orientation Training (SCOT) – THE SAFETY PASS is an interactive, online-training course composed of 13 modules, each focused on a different fundamental aspect of construction site safety.
 THE SAFETY PASS is an excellent orientation program for any personnel planning on entering a construction site.

 High school teachers in Manitoba can register students for WHMIS 2015 and S.C.O.T.
 THE SAFETY PASS free of charge.
-Contact Marla Fillion at email@example.com to receive the registration information.
+Contact Marla Warnick at email@example.com to receive the registration information.

 Once a teacher has received a log-in ID from us, you can log in here and enroll students into S.C.O.T THE SAFETY PASS and YOUTH WHMIS

 Students that had previously started but not completed YOUTH WHMIS can log in and complete their course at: youthwhmis.constructionsafety.ca